electric-sheep-co/2d-sparse-bitmaps-node/README.md

 and may optionally implement `pipeline()`, which must return an instance implementing the aforementioned interface *plus* `exec()` for pipeline execution.

-Additionally, the backing store interface methods must accept an additional `function (err, result)` callback argument.
+The backing store interface methods must also accept an additional callback argument of type `function (err, result)`.

 ### Full options